-There are 6 distinct life areas that must be addressed when caring for a person with a disability or chronic illness:
+There are 6 distinct life areas that must be addressed when caring for a person with a disability, addiction, or chronic illness:

-The symptoms and experience of a person’s illness or disability are not limited to him or her.
+The impact of a person’s symptoms and experience are not limited to him or her.
 Siblings are significantly affected.
 Marriages are challenged.
-Financial stress can impact the entire family.
-Schedules, routines, holidays, and family plans or traditions may all be disrupted.
+Financial stress can create limits on the entire family.
+Schedules, routines, holidays, family plans, and traditions may all be disrupted.

-In the workplace it can be challenging to advocate for your family’s needs, and find a way to succeed and thrive in a system that may not be designed to support your circumstances or that stigmatizes people who are struggling.
+In the workplace it can be challenging to advocate for you and your family’s needs, and find a way to succeed and thrive in a system that may not be designed to support your circumstances or that stigmatizes people who are struggling.

-When you are caring for someone with an illness or disability you must adjust your goals and expectations.
+When you are caring for someone else you must adjust your goals and expectations.
 Your professional life may be impacted, your relationships may change, and your vision of your family’s future may be altered.
 You may question spiritual values that once brought you comfort and peace.

-Your health and the health of your family may be affected by the circumstances of caring for someone with an illness or disability.
-In addition, there is the stress of making health-care decisions that may go against the values of your doctor, family, or culture.
-People in this situation may feel isolated, and exhausted from defending their decisions to others.
-They need supportive, collaborative relationships with physicians, medical professionals, and care providers.It is essential to find doctors willing to practice collaborative medicine – a strength-based, person-centered model of health care that considers diet, lifestyle choices, stress, relationships, resources, environment and personal goals in treatment plans.
+Your health and the health of your family may be affected by the circumstances of caring for someone.
+In addition, there may be stress in making health-care decisions that go against the values of a doctor, family members, or culture.
+People in this situation can feel isolated, and exhausted from defending their decisions to others.
+They need supportive, collaborative relationships with physicians, and a strength-based, person-centered model of health care that considers diet, lifestyle choices, stress, relationships, resources, environment and personal goals in treatment plans.